dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0801.md

 𝑀: The dot represents the time derivative,

-turning mass into a mass rate—which is the charge strength.
+turning mass into a mass rate — which is the charge strength.

 acoustics